Gambling Resources

 The Western Connecticut Problem Gambling Awareness Team has identified Financial Literacy as a protective factor for problem gambling.

-Our August 2022 newsletter provided information on this topic.
+Read our newsletter with information on this topic.
 Click here to read more and to connect to resources you can share in your community!

 Financial education is more than dollars and cents.
 It’s about establishing better spending habits, instilling confidence, and equipping the next generation with the